Showcase Building Tours: 2019 Summit

 District Center - MetLife

-District Center is a 907,540-square-foot commercial office building in the epicenter of Washington, D.C.’s east end that has recently undergone a number of energy efficiency upgrades to the BAS and lighting systems; tour attendees will learn what else MetLife has planned for this LEED Gold EB property.
+District Center is a 907,540-square-foot commercial office building in the epicenter of D.C.'s east end.
+Tour attendees will learn how the building's systems were designed to maximize efficiency and enable next-generation workplace solutions, as well as MetLife's plans for the LEED Gold EB property.
 For additional details, click MORE below.

 MGM National Harbor - MGM Resorts International